-- Will be supervised by the Matchday Ball Team Supervisor - Should be aged 12 and over; - Should undergo an assessment and training to ensure they are suitable for the role; - Should wear the Club clothing, safety information lanyard and fluorescent bib provided - Will be provided with refreshments by the Club - Will be provided with sun cream, if appropriate.
+- Will be supervised by the Matchday Ball Team Supervisor - Should be aged 11 and over; - Should undergo an assessment and training to ensure they are suitable for the role; - Should wear the Club clothing, safety information lanyard and fluorescent bib provided - Will be provided with refreshments by the Club - Will be provided with sun cream, if appropriate.
 This will be self-applied

 The Academy will provide the Ball Team for First Team matches.
-For mid-week games in school term, the Club's Community Foundation will provide students from their Post 16 Education Programme.
+For mid-week games in school term, boys/girls from the older age groups from our Development Centres will be utilized.